On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 In particular, both those papers have a precise analogue of Proposition~\ref{uniform}; the argument in \cite{DahLi}, which also deals with free products, relies on a technical hypothesis of no twinned subgroups.
 Effectively, this allows that paper to argue that the ``angles" (the vertex group elements one encounters) to remain bounded, and hence one observes similar behaviour to that seen in \cite{BFH-Laminations0}.
 However, we obtain finiteness conditions in a slightly different way by observing that there are finitely many orbits of paths which occur as the train track image of an edge.
 However, while this idea is straightforward, it is somewhat more difficult to implement.

-We also observe that Theorem~\ref{DiscretnessOfMinSet} is proved in \cite{BFH-Laminations0}, but in a slightly different way.
+We also observe that a version of Theorem~\ref{DiscretnessOfMinSet}, in the free group case, is proved in \cite{BFH-Laminations0}, but in a slightly different way.
 There, the main argument deals with the case where there is no ``closed INP", whose analogue is that no $\G$-hyperbolic element becomes elliptic in the limit tree.
-(This result is also proved in \cite{DahLi}, again with the same technical assumption of no twinned subgroups.)
+(A version of Theorem~\ref{DiscretnessOfMinSet} is also proved in \cite{DahLi}, again with the same technical assumption of no twinned subgroups.)
 The other case - where there is a closed INP - is dealt with in \cite{BFH-Laminations0} via surface theory.

-However, we deal with both cases at the same time, necessitating a different argument.
+Here we need to face the fact that our deformation spaces have a locally infinite simplicial structure.
+For this reason we need different arguments.
+However, our approach allows us to deal with both the above cases at the same time.
 We recall that we are using the square-bracket notation for reduced paths (see the start of Section~\ref{s8bcc}).

 \begin{defn} Let $f:X\to X$ be a train track map representing some $[\phi]\in\Out(\G)$.
 Let $L$ be a periodic line in $X$.
 The {\em number of turns} of $L$ is the number of turns appearing in a fundamental domain.
-We say that $L$ {\em splits} as a concatenation of paths, if we can write a fundamental domain of $L$ as $\rho_1\dots\rho_n$ such tat for any $i$ we have as a cyclically reduced path. \end{defn}
+We say that $L$ {\em splits} as a concatenation of paths, if we can write a fundamental domain of $L$ as $\rho_1\dots\rho_n$ such that for any $i$ we have as a cyclically reduced path. \end{defn}

 \begin{defn} Let $f:X\to X$ be a train track map representing some $[\phi]\in\Out(\G)$.
 An {\em $f$-piece}, or simply a {\em piece } is an edge-path $p$ which appears as sub-path of $f(e)$, with $e$ edge, or $f(e_1e_2)$ with $e_i$ edges meeting at a legal free turn (i.e. a turn at a free vertex). \end{defn}